 Also, there’s a way to see if you may be eligible for a bigger 100,000 or 150,000 point offer on Platinum Card® from American Express.
 You will need to use the Credit Cards CardMatch™ tool to see if you qualify.

 Learn more: CardMatch™

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 One of the many reasons to get the Platinum Card is its incredible bonus.

 New The Platinum Card® from American Express cardmembers can earn 80,000 Membership Rewards® points after spending $6,000 on purchases on their new Card in the first 6 months of Card Membership.

 The Credit Score Needed for the American Express Platinum

 To apply for The Platinum Card® from American Express, you need to have a good or excellent credit score.
 This means you need a credit score of at least 700.
 The average applicant has a score of 715.
 Although, some applicants have been approved with a credit score as low as 643.
 Check out some of the best places to get a free credit score if you don’t know what your credit score is.

-There are several variables that can affect American Express’ decision to approve your application.
-It can depend on your current income, debt-to-income ratio, and your previous credit card history.
+Several variables can affect American Express’s decision to approve your application.
+It can depend on your current income, debt-to-income ratio, and previous credit card history.

 If you have the credit score needed for The Platinum Card® from American Express, you will enjoy some of the best travel rewards when you are approved.